by Promod Puri

 My editorial vantage place was in the core of the city’s downtown, not far from the affluent corner of Portage and Main.
 A perfect key spot to witness the lives of migrant Natives escaping the hardships of Reserve living, many without heat, electricity, and water, and then searching for some space to adjust their future of hope in the big city.

 For Natives, or some prefer to call Indigenous, life then and life now is just a matter of empathetic realization about how static lives are despite promising better environments.

 As we hear the revelations from the disgraced Residential Schools run by the Catholic church with unscrupulous initiative and financial support from the Canadian ruling leadership, we also hear or run into ongoing racial attacks on Asians or other visible minority communities.
 The most horrifying in recent days was the cold-blooded murder of four in the Muslim family who were just out for an evening walk.

-With these hateful, heinous happenings of transparently real racist nature, now and in the past, the question is how in our conscious mind grasp the feel of celebrations on July 1, Canada Day?
+With these hateful, heinous happenings of transparently real racist nature, now and in the past, the question is how in our conscious minds grasp the feel of celebrations on July 1, Canada Day?
 Shall we cancel the celebrations or keep the tradition and move on?

 My answer is not to halt the gusto of celebrations.

 Flipping the coin, we see a lot more has changed over the past few decades.

 In all its ideological stripes, the current political environment in Canada is much more accommodating to take in its fold the multicultural, multiracial, and multi-religious aspects of Canadian society.